-Principle 6: Risk management is based on best available information
+Principle 6: Risk management is based on best available information.

 While risk management aims to assess and manage risk in a forward-looking manner, it has to rely on the best available information as of a specified predetermined date.
-Below are some examples of information sources that can be used as inputs to the risk management process:
+Examples of information sources that can be used as inputs to the risk management process are: